 <article> have meaning too, and a place in the web developer’s arsenal.
 These new tags will become especially important as pages become atomized: using them correctly now “future proofs” your work, to a certain degree.

-In his defense, Luke suggests a decent intermediate solution: using
+In his defence, Luke suggests a decent intermediate solution: using

 <div> tags with added ARIA Landmarks for accessibility.
 As a compromise for the confused, it makes sense – and the addition of accessibility is to be lauded – but he has neglected one obvious strategy, which I’ll discuss in a moment.